 3. What’s it like at night?

 Find out if the area is well lit at night and whether you’d feel safe walking around alone.
-Are there any popular bars or pubs nearby and can you hear the resulting noise from the property?
+Are there any popular bars, pubs or clubs nearby and can you hear the resulting noise from the property?

 If the area is well lit, this is great for safety, but it can be a nightmare if your blinds aren’t good quality.
 There’s nothing like a brightly lit bedroom to ruin a night’s sleep – ask whether you’ll receive black-out blinds or, if not, whether you can put some up yourself.